- Discovering Malta

 Traditionally the colors of the balconies cover the gamut, from red to navy to bright purple, expressing the homeowners’ individuality.
 However, the green you see in many places of Valletta is known to reflect a “status” color brought to Malta by the British.

 These balconies are so important to Malta that the country launched a balcony restoration project.
 It is part of an ambitious urban regeneration program.
-It provides financial support for people who restore the wooden balconies.
-Some are absolutely intricate and beautiful, at times, even better preserved than the building itself.
-As discussed in Malta’s history, there is still much restoration needed in this country.
-The success to date is evident, but there is a long way to go.
+It provides financial support for people who restore wooden balconies.
+Some are intricate and beautiful, sometimes even better preserved than the building itself.
+As discussed in Malta’s history, much restoration is still needed.
+The success is evident, but there is a long way to go.
 The incentive provided by the government will only make it even more possible.

 Take a photo tour of what is quintessential Malta

 Did you know English is one of the official languages of Malta?

 The last occupier of Malta was the English.
 They had been in Malta for over 100 years until the island gained independence in 1964.
 With the British presence for such an extended period, English remained one of the official languages.
 You will often hear Maltese spoken among the locals, but they immediately switch to English without a hiccup.
 Their English is easy to understand and excellent.
 Due to this, as an American, it did make traveling around the island a lot easier.
 All the signage on the roads to the restaurants and museums is in English.
-But we can assure you there is nothing else about this country that feels English.
+But we can assure you nothing else about this country that feels English.

 Making a Game Plan

 Though Malta is a small country, there is a ton to see.
 An itinerary is a must; otherwise, it can become overwhelming.
 Our time in this island nation was limited, with only four days to travel to and from Malta.
 We made the most of every moment.
-Ideally, it would be perfect to give Malta an entire week.
-If you can, you will truly enjoy what this amazing country has to offer.
+Ideally, it would be best to give Malta an entire week.
+If you can, you will truly enjoy what this fantastic country offers.